 Click Here for More Information on Discoveries of Ancient Man in Arizona

-a Giant was unearthed in 1891, when workmen in Crittenden, Arizona excavated a huge stone coffine that had evidently once held the body of a man 12 feet tall.
-A carving on the
+A Giant was unearthed in 1891, when workmen in Crittenden, Arizona excavated a huge stone coffin that had evidently once held the body of a man 12 feet tall.
+A carving on the granite

 The Arizona tracks are located in the Glen Canyon geological Group, which is part of late Triassic to early Jurassic strata and supposedly 175 to 100 million years old.

-In addition to 300 tridactyle dinosaur tracks, sheep tracks, bivalve prints, large amphibian and lungfish marks have been found.
+In addition to 300 trydactyl dinosaur tracks, sheep tracks, bivalve prints, large amphibian and lungfish marks have been found.
 Over 60 human tracks have been mapped and

 In 1921, an Arkansan named Rowlands was digging in one of the many gravel pits on a line of small hillocks known as Crowley's Ridge, located two miles north of Finch.
 At a depth of